 In 886, Alfred garnered his resources and managed to retake the city of London, but Viking raids continued.
 At the battle of Ethendun in 878, Saxon forces soundly defeated the Vikings lead by Guthrum and peace was concluded by the terms of the Treaty of Wedmore.
 Guthrum converted to Christianity with Alfred standing as godfather to his erstwhile enemy.
 Alfred accepted the Danish colonisation of much of England.
 A line was drawn which ran north-westwards from London to Chester and Guthrum defining an area, north of this line which was termed the Danelaw.

-The last battle with a Viking army took place at Stamford Bridge on 25th September, 1066, when Tostig, the enbittered brother of the Saxon king, Harold II, bent on revenge, allied himself with Harold Hardrada, King of Norway, and invaded England with a formidable Norwegian fleet which landed at Riccall, near York.
+The last battle with a Viking army took place at Stamford Bridge on 25th September 1066, when Tostig, the embittered brother of the Saxon king, Harold II, bent on revenge, allied himself with Harold Hardrada, King of Norway, and invaded England with a formidable Norwegian fleet that landed at Riccall, near York.
 On hearing of the news, King Harold gathered an army and marched to meet them at Stamford Bridge in Yorkshire.

 The King attempted a compromise with his brother and sent a message offering to restore his Earldom, to which Tostig responded haughtily by asking what Harold was prepared to give Hardrada, "Seven feet of land for a grave" was Harold's defiant reply.
 Tostig refused to abandon his ally.